ICURY: Tokenizing the Dominant Open Content Syndication Network in the E-commerce Market

 - There’s no universally accepted infrastructure for handling content creation jobs in the product content syndication space, leading to shareable certified product content.

+It’s clear, that in case of payment support in a decentralized ecosystem, it makes sense to store all transaction records in a blockchain, as it has proven to be an untamperable DLT in public environments.
+The main challenge, again, will be to efficiently handle large numbers of value transactions.
 In the following sections, the functions of a decentralized product content syndication blockchain will be described in more detail, which can help to resolve these bottlenecks.

 3. ICURY: Icecat Backed Token with Intrinsic Value

-By accepting ICURY at least at its prepaid value, f.e., during an ICO at its offering price, the intrinsic value of the token can be fixed.
+By accepting ICURY at least at its prepaid value, f.e., during an ICO at its offering price, the intrinsic value of the token can be underpinned.
 By using at least a significant part of the proceeds of an ICO for a buy back fund, token buyers can be protected to a certain degree against significant and structural price drops of ICURY below its intrinsic value.

 If trust in the ICURY is established in Icecat’s market, expressed by a token price of at least the intrinsic value, it makes sense to gradually promote the use of the service token between other stakeholders in the Icecat network as well.
 For example, for hiring content creatives directly by manufacturers and etailers, and for PIM services by third parties.
 The price of these services in ICURY can then be determined by the marketplace itself, depending on supply and demand.